+English literature, a Scot’s invention.
 Just over a century ago, neither Oxford nor Cambridge offered degrees in English literature, but Scotland has been studying the subject since the 18th century, largely thanks to one man, Hugh Blair When I was growing up we had that kitsch patriotic tea-towel, “The average Englishman in the home he calls his castle…” that detailed the entrepreneurial innovation of the Scots from breech-loading rifles and chloroform to Mackintoshes and the television.

-I didn’t realise it at the time but the subject which I would go on to study at university – English literature – could well have been added to the list.
-Ironic though it might seem, the idea of English literature was a valid field of academic enquiry was a Scottish invention.
-10 January 2012 Last updated at 21:14 Alex Salmond: "Let the view of the Scottish people prevail" Alex Salmond has said he wants to hold an independence referendum in Scotland in the autumn of 2014.
+With peak oil having arrived and global economies under strain under of diminishing resources, we can increasingly expect more items to switch from fossil fuel to electricity as their base energy unit.
+Salmond calls for independence referendum in 2014.
+10 January 2012Last updated at 21:14 Alex Salmond: "Let the view of the Scottish people prevail" Alex Salmond has said he wants to hold an independence referendum in Scotland in the autumn of 2014.

 Vote with your love for the Queen who nurtured you, cradle to grave, Who protects you and cares, her most darling subjects, to whom you gave the glens she adores to roam freely through, the stags her children so dearly enjoy killing.
 First into battle, loyal and true.